Skip to main content

 Semester 5 Semester 6

-Contemporary Issues In HRM (M) Business Information Systems 3 (E)
+Contemporary Issues in HRM (M) Business English 2 (E)

 M is a mandatory subject - E is an elective subject